nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 y groups found:
   This tells you approximately how many groups will be available in ownCloud.
-  The number updates automatically after any changes.
+  The number updates automatically after any change.

 Advanced Settings
 -----------------

-The LDAP Advanced settings section contains settings that are not needed for a working connection.
-This contains options to disable the current configuration, configure replica hosts, and various performance-enhancing options.
+The LDAP Advanced Setting section contains options that are not needed for a working connection.
+This provides controls to disable the current configuration, configure replica hosts, and various performance-enhancing options.

 The Advanced Settings are structured into three parts: